 But Love Island is not without its critics; one islander’s behaviour led Women’s Aid to issue a call for viewers to speak out against domestic abuse.
 Additionally, there is a call for the programme to represent more ‘body diversity’, with claims it is setting body standards that just aren’t the norm for many and as such is an unhealthy model for young people.
 This is particularly worrying when you consider the target audience is 16 -34 year old females.

 As a relationship counsellor of over 20 years’ experience, I wonder what messages Love Island is giving about relationships in today’s world.
 I am sure there are those who would say it’s just a game or a bit of fun and that the participants know what they are getting themselves into.
 But is it and do they?
 Feelings can be tricky things and we often have no idea how we are going to react in any given situation until we find ourselves there.
 I have a feeling that Laura, who has just been ‘mugged off’ by Wes after believing he was ‘falling for her’, isn’t really getting that game vibe right now.

-In our intimate relationships we strive for connection, security, trust and love, yet the very nature of Love Island means it thrives on creating insecurity and anxiety for those taking part and I for one (and I know I’m not alone) have found myself strangely addicted.
-I find myself at times angry and saddened by the seeming behaviour of those in the villa and concerned the whole thing is trivialising something so important; our most special relationship with another person.
+In our intimate relationships we strive for connection, security, trust and love.
+Yet the very nature of Love Island means it thrives on creating insecurity and anxiety for those taking part.
+I for one (and I know I’m not alone) have found myself strangely addicted to watching.
+I find myself at times angry and saddened by the seeming behaviour of those in the villa.
+And also concerned the whole thing is trivialising something so important; our most special relationship with another person.